apark0720/dlish/docs/README.md

 ## Minimum Viable Product

-dlish is a web application inspired by lishfood.com built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+dlish is a web application inspired by lishfood.com and massdrop built on a Rails backend and React/Redux. dlish will contain the following MVP features:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login